EpiLink/EpiLink/docs/Rulebooks.md

 }
 ```

 The validator must return a boolean value.
 By default, in Kotlin, the last expression of a lambda block is the return value.
-So, if we wanted to only accept email addresses that end in `@mydomain.fi`, you could use:
+So, if you wanted to only accept email addresses that end in `@mydomain.fi`, you could use:

 ```kotlin
 emailValidator { email ->